 Liver problems with symptoms such as feeling tired or weak, loss of appetite, upper belly pain, dark-colored urine, or yellowing of your skin or the whites of your eyes.

 Who should not take this medication?Do not take Pravachol if you are allergic to it or any of its ingredients.

 Do not take Pravachol if you have liver disease.

-What should I tell my doctor before I take the first dose of Pravachol?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Pravachol.
-Also, talk to your doctor about your complete medical history, especially if you have liver disease, kidney disease, a muscular disease, a blood disorder, or if you drink alcoholic beverages.
-Tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+What should I tell my healthcare provider before I take the first dose of this medication?Tell your healthcare provider about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Pravachol.
+Also, talk to your healthcare provider about your complete medical history, especially if you have muscle aches or weakness; drink excessive amounts of alcohol; have liver, kidney, thyroid, or heart problems; or if you are pregnant, plan to become pregnant, or are breastfeeding.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.

 - How Drugs Can Lower CholesterolDiscover how cholesterol-lowering medications work in your body to bring your cholesterol numbers down to ideal levels.